-Heading to Christchurch for a weekend away, visiting a friend or family, or as part of your backpacking journey through New Zealand?
+Heading to Christchurch for a weekend away, visiting a friend or family, or as part of your travels through New Zealand?
 Don’t know what to do during your time in the city?

 We might be able to help!
-We put together a list of great things to do in and around Christchurch.
+We’ve put together a short list of great things to do in and around Christchurch.
 There will definitely be something that interests you.

 Christchurch City Centre